Municipal district

-A municipal district is an administrative entity comprising a clearly-defined territory and its population.
-It can refer to a city, a town, a village, a small grouping of them, or a rural area.
+A municipal district is an administrative entity comprising a clearly defined territory and its population.
+It may be a city, a town, a village, a small grouping of them, or a rural area.

 Brazil

 In Brazil, municipal districts are, in general, subdivisions of a municipality and do not enjoy political autonomy in Brazil.
 Municipal districts seats are generally located in villages within the geographic area of a municipality, but sometimes can refer to neighbourhoods adjacent to the city that hosts the municipal seat.
 In big cities such as São Paulo and Rio de Janeiro districts can host a sub-prefecture (or sub-city hall).
 Municipal districts in Brazil succeed the old Portuguese parishes from the Brazilian colonial administration.

 During the 'New State' (Estado Novo), president Getúlio Vargas, published the Decree-law no. 311, of 2 March 1938, which in its article 3, defined that municipalities' seats would have the status of cities and municipal districts would be named upon their districtal seat's name.

 Another type of district is the Federal District, which shares the status of state among the other 26 states.
 The government of the Federal District has the status of state and municipal government at the same time, with its seat located in Brasília.